Corowa Flour Mill

-The Corowa Flour Mill is a heritage-listed former flour mill and now tourist attraction at Steel Street, Corowa, Federation Council, New South Wales, Australia.
+The Corowa Flour Mill is a heritage-listed former flour mill and now tourist attraction at Steel Street, Corowa, in the Riverina region of New South Wales, Australia.
 It is also known as the Corowa Flour Mill and site.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 First explored by Charles Sturt in 1838, the Corowa-Wahgunyah area was rapidly taken up as squatting runs.
 The most influential settler was John Foord, son of a well-known Parramatta coach-builder, who was attracted by the district when he was overlanding cattle from the Monaro to Victoria in 1839 and immediately returned to take up 12000 ha, straddling the Murray River.

 Agriculture, with wheat and tobacco, developed and the gold rushes of the 1850s (including one at Corowa) created a new, significant market.
 Foord was encouraged in 1856 to lay out a private town on the Victorian side of the river, called Wahgunyah, and in 1857 he bought Henry Hopwood's Echuca punt when Hopwood built his pontoon bridge there.
 The punt was installed at Wahgunyah but was replaced in 1863 by a privately owned wooden toll-bridge operated by a company headed by John Foord.

 The bridge was decisive in encouraging urban development on the New South Wales side, where North Wahgunyah, Foord's second private town, became Corowa.
 The customs houses at the Corowa bridge handled large amounts of wool and the wheat and oats crops were very substantial in the last quarter of the nineteenth century.

 Corowa has been an important centre for grain growing since the 1870s.
 In 1887 a Roller Flour Milling company was formed in Corowa.
 This mill, subsequently known as the Netherby Roller Flour Mills, was burnt down in 1920.
 It was replaced by the current structures.
 The new four storey brick mill building housed fourteen stands of double steel roller mills, with six silo bins providing storage capacity of 15000 impbsh in the adjoining skillion roof section.
 Other new buildings were a brick office and boiler house.